patrick-crawford/WEB422-Backup/graded-work.md

 * Tests are designed, in part, to encourage you to prepare for class before you walk into the room.
 Doing a test after the class has happened just doesn't make sense.

-* Your lowest two test results are discarded before your final grade is calculated, so missing a test does not affect your final grade.
+* Your lowest test result is discarded before your final grade is calculated, so missing a test does not affect your final grade.

 * Test answers are discussed during class, so doing a test after class is pointless.